sonali2118/Social-Media-Sentiment-Analysis/README.md

-# 🐦 Twitter Sentiment Analysis
+# 🐦 Social Media Sentiment Analysis

 This project performs **sentiment analysis** on Twitter text data to classify tweets into categories such as **Positive, Negative, Neutral, and Irrelevant**.
 It leverages **NLP preprocessing**, **TF-IDF vectorization**, and **Machine Learning models** to predict sentiment.